BIKASH1002/Smart-Outreach-Tool/README.md

 If the user enables `A/B testing`, the LLM generates two variations of the email based on the JSON data:

-- `Variation A`: A formal email style focusing on efficiency and professionalism.
+- **Variation A:** A formal email style focusing on efficiency and professionalism.

-- `Variation B`: A more friendly and conversational tone to foster engagement.
+- **Variation B:** A more friendly and conversational tone to foster engagement.

 **6) Cold Email Generation:**